How to Talk to a Parent Who Has Lost a Child

 Plus, now you’ve read the article, and you know what to say, anyway.
 No excuses.

 To all those who have experienced the loss of a child:

 I am so sorry for your loss.
 I love you, and I share in your pain.
-If you ever want someone to talk to, please drop me an email (see the contact section on the home page) and I’ll be happy to give you a call.
+If you ever want someone to talk to, just reach out.